tamuleifan/CSE6242-team143-publicreview-temp/README.md

 - After determining the starting and the destination, an optimal path will appear in the map in shallow blue color with 3 commute modes available: walking, driving and transiting(a combination of walking and using public transit tools)

-## Potential Errors:
+### Potential Errors:
-- Not supporting all the locations users fill into the search bar
+- Not supporting all the locations users fill into the search bar (limiting to New York City)

 If you catch errors with our implementation, please feel free to give pull requests on our Github page.
 If you want to build-upon our work, fork us (and star us if you appreciate our work!).